hsavit1/hsavit1.github.io/Index.md

 title:  "Index"
 ---

 Here you can find a bunch of links to really cool places on the internet.
 I GUARANTEE you will walk away smarter than before!
+Find me on Github [Link](https://github.com/hsavit1) or GistHub [Link](https://gist.github.com/hsavit1)

 #**Swift**
 - Posts